 As it’s their full-time job, your in-house team will dedicate 100% of their time to only your campaigns.
 This makes your campaigns their total focus compared to agencies who may need to juggle multiple clients.
 While agencies may like to set up their clients’ ad structure and simply collect fees for letting them run, individuals in-house will be making daily changes and optimizations to direct your ads towards success.
 This is especially important if you have a lower budget, which means it will get low priority from agencies.

 2. Fast & Clear Communication

 When located in the same building or even in the office next door, you can quickly share updates and changes with greater speed.
-You can discuss topics in depth and explore ideas thoroughly.
-And less items fall through the cracks when a knock at the door can clarify strategy and decisions.
+You can discuss topics in-depth and explore ideas thoroughly.
+And fewer items fall through the cracks when a knock at the door can clarify strategy and decisions.

 3. Better Tracking and collaboration